Remicade Stevens-Johnson Syndrome Lawsuit | 2025 Latest Updates

 What is SJS/TEN?

-In its early stages, the symptoms of Stevens-Johnson syndrome (SJS) are typically flu-like, including fever, sore throat, fatigue, and eye irritation.
+In its early stages, the symptoms of SJS are typically flu-like, including fever, sore throat, fatigue, and eye irritation.
 As the condition progresses, a red or purplish rash often appears on the skin and begins to spread and blister.
 This rash causes the outermost layer of skin to die and shed from the body, usually just a matter of days after the rash appears.

-Toxic Epidermal Necrolysis is a more advanced, severe, and life-threatening form of Stevens-Johnson syndrome.
-When more than 30% of the total body surface area is covered in blisters or significant rash, the disease is considered to be Toxic Epidermal Necrolysis.
-TEN is severe and life-threatening, carrying a mortality rate of 30%-80%.
+TEN is a more advanced, severe, and life-threatening form of Stevens-Johnson syndrome.
+When more than 30% of the total body surface area is covered in blisters or significant rash, the disease is considered TEN.
+This disease is severe and life-threatening, carrying a mortality rate of 30%-80%.

 Stevens-Johnson Syndrome Symptoms